IT compliance officer reviewing email security in office

 Use A Strong Password

-While the National Cyber Security Centre (NCSC) recommends against changing your password too frequently unless you suspect you have been compromised, it is strongly suggested that you have a strong and unique password across all of your accounts.
+The National Cyber Security Centre (NCSC) advises against changing your password too frequently unless you suspect a compromise.
+Instead, they recommend using a strong and unique password for each account.

 Turn On Two-Factor Authentication (2FA)

-With 2FA enabled, you will be prompted to enter a code from your phone in addition to your password when you sign in to your email account.
-This code is sent to your phone via SMS or generated by an authentication app.
+With 2FA enabled, you'll need to enter a code from your phone in addition to your password when you log in to your email account.
+This code is sent via SMS or generated by an authentication app.

-2FA makes it much more difficult for unauthorised users to access your email account, even if they have your password.
-This is because they would need to have access to your phone to receive the code.
+2FA significantly enhances security by making it much harder for unauthorised users to access your account, even if they have your password.
+They would also need access to your phone to receive the code.

-To turn on 2FA for your email account, follow the instructions provided by your email provider.
+To enable 2FA, follow the instructions provided by your email provider.

 Undergo Awareness Training

-Employees are often the weakest link in an organisation's defences, as they may not be aware of the latest threats or how to protect themselves from them.
-For those engaging with email regularly, especially for professional use, it is important to carry out awareness training around key threats you may encounter over email, such as phishing.
+Employees often represent the weakest link in an organisation's defences, as they may not be aware of the latest threats or how to protect themselves.

-Phishing is the process in which a malicious individual creates and sends an email impersonating someone else, usually a legitimate business such as Royal Mail and the NHS.
-The aim is to convince the recipient to share personal data directly, or to click on a fraudulent link.
-Recent studies have shown that an estimated 41% of cyber-attacks use phishing.
+Phishing involves a malicious individual impersonating a legitimate business to deceive the recipient into sharing personal data or clicking on a fraudulent link.
+Studies indicate that an estimated 41% of cyber-attacks utilise phishing.

-Awareness training can help employees spot and avoid threats such as phishing emails, and help them to understand the process they should undergo if they come across a link or attachment that could be malicious.
+Awareness training can help employees identify and avoid phishing emails and understand the procedures to follow if they encounter a potentially malicious link or attachment.

 Keep Software Updated